 }

-Pretty simple, right?
+Pretty simple.
 Here is the result:

 • 51 ns for the std::sin.